 Days after the Admiral Duncan bombing, Copeland was arrested.
-During his trial, it emerged he considered himself a neo-Nazi, was obsessed with Hitler and bombs.
+During his trial, it emerged that he considered himself a neo-Nazi and was obsessed with Hitler and bombs.
 Psychiatrists diagnosed him with paranoid schizophrenia.
-He was found guilty, and handed to six concurrent life sentences, which he is serving at Broadmoor Hospital.
+He was found guilty and handed six concurrent life sentences, which he is serving at Broadmoor Hospital.

 Each year on April 30 the LGBT+ community and its allies comes together at the Admiral Duncan to remember those who were murdered in the senseless attack.

 As was the case last year, the 2021 Act of Remembrance is being held online, over Zoom, due to COVID-19 restrictions.